DinoChiesa/ApigeeEdge-UI-TamperMonkey-Key-Expiry/README.md

 ## Bugs

-* There's no guarantee that the 2.2s delay before this script starts working, is long enough for the page to be loaded.
+* There's no guarantee that the 1.8s delay before this script starts working, is long enough for the page to be loaded.
 On a slow connection, the script may fail.

-* This script doesn't properly handle the edit event.
+* This script doesn't elegantly handle the edit event.
-  The screen will become garbled.
-To correct that, reload the page after editing a developer app.
-Pull requests welcome.
+  The screen will become momentarily garbled, before correcting itself.

 * This script will break if/when Apigee changes the layout of the UI.
   It does screen-scraping to figure out where/how to add UI elements.